NCAR/DART/models/clm/tutorial/README.rst

 with compset ``2000_DATM%GSWP3v1_CLM50%BGC-CROP_SICE_SOCN_MOSART_SGLC_SWAV`` (CESM run with only land and river components active).
-The starting point of the assimilation is run in CLM 'hybrid' mode which allows the starting date of the assimilaton to be different than reference case, and loosens the requirements of the system state.
+The starting point of the assimilation is run in CLM 'hybrid' mode which allows the starting date of the assimilaton to be different than the reference case, and loosens the requirements of the system state.
 The tradeoff is that restarting in hybrid mode does not provide bit-by-bit reproducible simulations.

-For the tutorial, set the ``DART_parms.csh`` variables such that the ensemble spinup restart files at date 1-1-2011 are set as the initial conditions for the assimilation:
+For the tutorial, set the ``DART_parms.csh`` variables such that the end of the ensemble spinup (at time 1-1-2011) are used as the initial conditions for the assimilation:

 ::